Cable Railing Guardrail Requirements

 Handrails and guardrails and structural members of a railing system are required to withstand 200lbs of concentrated force in any direction.
 Intermediate structures are only required to withstand 50lbs of concentrated force.

 At Viewrail, we’ve tested each part of our system to a 4x safety factor to ensure our systems are as structurally sound as they are aesthetically pleasing.

 To ensure your system performs as well as designed, be sure to space structural posts 4ft apart center-to-center.
 If you’re using a wood post system, you’ll need a structural post every 8ft with intermediate (non-load-bearing posts) spaced every 4ft between structural posts.

 This measure also ensures your cables will remain properly tensioned and deflect as little as possible.

-Following our cable railing installation guide is essential to a cable railing system that will perform optimally for years to come.
+Following deck cable railing code will allow you to create a safe and sturdy system.
+Once your system is installed, another vital element is proper tensioning.
+Following cable railing code is essential to a cable railing system that will perform optimally for years to come.

 - Measure twice, cut once is an old adage for a reason.
 The more precise your cuts, the less likely you are to bottom out the threads on your tension receivers.

 - Always crimp your cable railing components twice.